What can you expect on the day?

 Other items

-You may bring a bottle of water in a clear bottle with all labels removed, one or two items of fruit to snack on and any medications you may require.
+You may bring a bottle of water in a clear bottle with all labels removed, one or two items of fruit to snack on.
+If you require access to a medical device or medication during your exam, please read our guidance on adjustments or support for a health need on your exam day.

 The time will be visible in the examination hall and invigilators will provide you with time checks.